CarlosDLA26/web_scrapping_python_selenium/README.md

 pants
 sock
 ```
-When run code, it will generate the next json file:
+When run code, it will generate the next json file in `jsoon_files/test.json`:
 ```
 {
     "cd": {